lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
 In order to avoid potentially high delay in the downlink transmission of a SCHC fragmented datagram, the SCHC fragment receiver MAY perform an uplink transmission as soon as possible after reception of a SCHC fragment that is not the last one.
-Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC fragment encapsulated in a L2 frame that requires an L2 ACK) or it may be triggered from an upper layer.
+Such uplink transmission MAY be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC fragment encapsulated in a L2 frame that requires an L2 ACK) or it MAY be triggered from an upper layer.

 For downlink transmission of a SCHC fragmented packet in ACK-Always mode, the SCHC fragment receiver MAY support timer-based ACKretransmission.
 In this mechanism, the SCHC fragment receiver initializes and starts a timer (the Inactivity Timer is